 Andriy Sovetov has been composing music as a hobby since middle school and became much more serious about the craft after he began listening to film scores more intently in high school.
 Since then he has been actively writing music for a variety of ensembles ranging from Clarinet and Bassoon Duos to full orchestral works.

-Selected as a Finalist for the 2016 Morton Gould Young Composer’s Award, Andriy strives to incorporate a musical sophistication into his film scores in an attempt to be able to entertain audiences not only through visuals, but through audio as well.
-He believes that there isn’t a more effective dramatic medium than combining visuals with music, and with that he always attempts to elicit certain emotions from the audience of his music, regardless if he is writing for film or for the concert stage.
+Selected as a Finalist for the 2016 Morton Gould Young Composer’s Award, Andriy strives to incorporate a musical sophistication into his film scores in an attempt to be able to entertain audiences through supportive, dramatic underscores.
+He believes that there isn’t a more effective medium than combining visuals with music, and with that idea he always attempts to elicit certain emotions from the audience of his music, regardless of if he is writing for film or for the concert stage.